andy-guttridge/song-mates/README.md

 - This [stackoverflow article](https://stackoverflow.com/questions/68810221/login-required-decorator-gives-object-has-no-attribute-user-error) was referenced to understand how to use the 'login-required' decorator with a class based view
 - The approach to deleting a user account (actually making the account inactive) in response to a button was adapted from [this stackoverflow article](https://stackoverflow.com/questions/38047408/how-to-allow-user-to-delete-account-in-django-allauth)
 - The Bootstrap 5 documentation was extensively referenced for guidance on implementing navbars and modal dialogs.
+- The approach to using a crispy form Div helper class to layout form elements next to each other was based on [this stackoverflow article](https://stackoverflow.com/questions/23021746/get-two-fields-inline-in-django-crispy-forms-but-not-others-horizontal)

 ### Content